anvy2/TypeScript-Next-App/README.md

 Then refactor the project heirarchy to look like same.

-Now copy the files tsconfig.server.json and global.d.ts to the root folder of the project
+Now copy the files tsconfig.server.json, global.d.ts and .node-dev.json to the root folder of the project

 Now to make a bare minimum express server with react either copy the server folder or write it by copying the one here.